amite/js-links/CONTRIBUTING.md

 Want to contribute to **JS-Links**?
 Awesome!
 There are many ways you can contribute, see below.

+> Remember: Every new idea or change you want to make begins as a pull request.
+Start a pull request before you start work on a feature not after you finish the feature.

 ![Landing Page](/screenshots/landing-smaller.png?raw=true "JS Links Landing Page")

 ## Set up instructions